by ProcureDeskLast Updated : May-26-2019

 Here are the typical challenges with invoice processing

-The other factor which impacts the ability to avail of early payment discounts is manual payments.
+The other factor that impacts the ability to avail of early payment discounts is manual payments.

 As per Ardent research, 41% of companies are still paying their suppliers manually via check.

-This obviously impacts your early payment discounts, because electronic payments can reduce the payment cycle from days to 24 hours.
+This impacts your early payment discounts because electronic payments can reduce the payment cycle from days to 24 hours.

 We looked at some of the tangible benefits of Invoice automation, now let’s look at some intangible benefits.